checklist / cobra starting

 COBRA first-payment document check

-A browser-only checklist for checking COBRA first-payment notice facts, payment instructions, and Marketplace timing caveats before acting on a payment packet.
+A checklist for checking COBRA first-payment notice facts, payment instructions, and Marketplace timing caveats before acting on a payment packet.

 Start here